keyvank/tsp/src/1-compute.md

 | 0 | 1 | 1 | 0  | 1  |
 | 1 | 1 | 1 | 1  | 1  |

-[MARKER]

-Building a full-adder is still easy.
-You can use two Half-adders to calculate the first digit, and take the OR of the carry outputs which will give you the second digit.
+Building a full-adder is not that challenging.
+You can use two half-adders to compute the sum bit and then take the OR of the carry outputs to obtain the final carry bit.

 ```python=
 def FullAdder(circuit, in_a, in_b, in_carry, out_sum, out_carry):